lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 in the adversary’s tables, and to be put on the cinque point in his own tables for a gammon only.

-6. Two cinque to be brought over from the five men ‘placed in the adversary’s tables, and to be put on the trois point in his own tables, for a gammon or for a hit.
+6. Two cinque to be brought over from the five men placed in the adversary’s tables, and to be put on the trois point in his own tables, for a gammon or for a hit.